Mame Mandiaye Niang

-Mame Mandiaye Niang (born 20 September 1960) is a Senegalese lawyer and prosecutor, serving since 2025 as the Acting Chief Prosecutor of the International Criminal Court (ICC).
+Mame Mandiaye Niang (born 20 September 1960) is a Senegalese lawyer and prosecutor who has been serving as Deputy Prosecutor of the International Criminal Court (ICC) since 2022.
 He has held several senior positions in the Senegalese judiciary, including in the Ministry of Justice, the Supreme Court of Senegal, and the Regional Court of Dakar, as well as judicial and prosecutorial roles within the United Nations, notably at the International Criminal Tribunal for Rwanda (ICTR) and the International Criminal Tribunal for the former Yugoslavia (ICTY).
 In 2021, he was elected Deputy Prosecutor of the ICC.

 Biography

 Niang graduated from the École nationale d'Administration et de Magistrature in Dakar, Senegal.
 He has held senior positions in the national judiciary, including as Public Prosecutor at the Court of Appeal of Saint-Louis, Director of Criminal Affairs and Pardons at the Ministry of Justice, and Auditor of the Supreme Court of Senegal.
 He has also served as magistrate and prosecutor at the Regional Court of Dakar.